DisyInformationssysteme/cadenza-analytics-python/README.md

 # Cadenza Analytics Python
-**cadenzaanalytics** for python is the official package for fast and easy creation of [disy Cadenza](https://www.disy.net/de/produkte/cadenza/datenanalyse-software/) analytics extensions.
+**cadenzaanalytics** is the official package for fast and easy creation of [disy Cadenza](https://www.disy.net/en/products/disy-cadenza/) analytics extensions with Python.
 It enables the extension of disy Cadenza for advanced analytics purposes with the usage of python code.

 Currently, this package is in **beta status**: it can be used for testing, but there may be breaking changes before a full release.